Science: the discipline of publicly testing ideas by systematic observation, controlled experiment and Bayesian inference.

 The nice thing about Web-based publication is that the work can speak for itself, and it provides a venue for things that would be difficult to publish otherwise.

-One of my hobbies over the past twenty years, for example, has been the computational study of perpetual motion machines.
+One of my hobbies over the past twenty years, for example, has been the computational study of perpetual motion machines (PMMs).
 These are interesting for two main reasons: the first is purely as examples of really hard computational problems, because the degree of exactitude required to ensure that a many-particle simulation obeys the 2nd Law of Thermodynamics is considerable.
-The second is that it is often not obvious–even to physicists–why perpetual motion machines (PPMs) won’t work, and being able to see the dynamics of a Szilard engine or similar unfold in simulation is often quite enlightening.
+The second is that it is often not obvious–even to physicists–why PMMs won’t work, and being able to see the dynamics of a Szilard engine or similar unfold in simulation is often quite enlightening.
 It enhances our grasp of the abstract principles with a concrete understanding.

 I’ve thought for a while I really should get around to writing all this stuff up, and this page is a tiny step in that direction.
 I am as always woefully busy, but unless I publish the results of my investigations they are not science, and I can’t be having with that.